Kryptopaid/bearby-extension/README.md

 ```

  - Firefox:
-    Type about:debugging in the adress bar
+    Type about:debugging in the address bar
     Click on "This Firefox"
     Click on "Load Temporary Add-on..."
     Select the file manifest.json in the massa-wallet folder